Faithy-dev/requirement-analysis/README.md

 ---

-## Importance of Requirement Analysis in SDLC
+## Why is Requirement Analysis Important?

 1. **Foundation for Development**
    Provides a clear roadmap that guides developers and designers, helping prevent scope creep and ensuring the product meets user needs.